 - Sport suspension and Volkswagen's Adaptive Front Lighting System optional

 The Passat has room for up to five people.
-The 60/40-split folding rear seat has a pass-thru provision.
-Sedan owners get 14.2 cubic feet of trunk room.
-The Passat has an electronic parking brake, and the driver faces a four-spoke tilt/telescoping steering wheel.
+The 60/40-split folding rear seat has a pass-through provision.
+The Passat has an electronic parking brake.

 - Simulated leather seat trim standard